Why should I complete a survey for TellCityHall?

 In order to collect representative results, we randomly call Canadians.
 We do not allow people to "join" our lists, as that would not be random, so we could not be confident in our results.

-However, there is significant interest from people wanting to do our surveys, so, later this year, we will add a way for people to provide their number for us to call.
+However, there is significant interest from people wanting to do our surveys, so, at some point in the future, we may add a way for people to provide their number for us to call.
 We won't use these numbers for our randomly-generated results, but we will have some topics that don't require this level of precision, and we will be able to include you in these surveys.
-Please check back later this year!
+Please check our site in the future!

 Can you please re-send me the link to the survey?